 Physical distancing is advised (let’s not call it social).

-Prevent airborne particles with face masks (especially if you’re sick, vulnerable or regularly in contact with sick or vulnerable people)
+Prevent airborne particles with face masks if advised or concerned and especially if you’re sick, vulnerable or regularly in contact with sick or vulnerable people.

 Cough into your elbow or tissues.

 Cold and flu like symptoms are likely not Covid-19 but the presence of any suspicious symptoms should require all of us to take extra care, practice physical distancing and self isolate.

 Other measures of vigilance include putting clothes straight into dirty basket after arriving home if particularly if they could possibly be contaminated.
 We should all be washing and cleaning more regularly than normal.
 Maintaining high levels of personal health is highly advised.
 Keep hydrated and well nourished.